Arsen290/Test1PF/README.md

 ```
 After running this command, you will find the compiled files in the build directory.

-Open the directory
+Open the directory:
 ```
 cd Test1PF
 ```

-Mvn install
+Mvn install:
 ```
 mvn clean install
 ```
-Install Node.js if not already installed.
+Install Node.js if not already installed.<br>
 Ensure Maven is installed.

 ### Step 3: Set Up the Database